Will take US-India ties to next level again: Trump | Politics

 Former US President Donald Trump has promised that he will take America's relationship with India to the next level again if he wins the presidential election in 2024.

-In a Diwali speech organised by Republican Hindu Coalition (RHC) at his Mar-a-Lago resort in Florida, Trump told a gathering of about 200 Indian-Americans that he shared a great relationship with Hindus, India and Prime Minister Narendra Modi.
+In a Diwali speech organised by Republican Hindu Coalition (RHC) at his Mar-a-Lago resort in Florida, Trump, 76, told a gathering of about 200 Indian-Americans that he shared a great relationship with Hindus, India and Prime Minister Narendra Modi.

 He said he would nominate RHC founder Shalabh Kumar as his ambassador to India if he gets elected as the US president in 2024.